EzeLLM/VigilEye/README.md

 # VigilEye

-An open-source project meant to track people on social media and classify them based on their ideologies and thoughts.
+An open-source social media user classifier.
+The classification is done according to the jinja template. there are couple default default templates and you can create your own to adapt the app for you use-case
+# Usage
+For now, the project is working on reddit, twitter part is still in development due to lack of an api.
+You need reddit api and open-ai compatible api (vllm can be used to host local models with open-ai compatible api) After setting your environment variables for the apis mentioned above install the requirements:

 # Roadmap
 - Classify social media users with llm agents and export a short summary of their ideologies thoughts and risks they may present to the state and the people
-- Text based connection between classified users and a Mernis like database
+- Text based connection between classified users and a user database
-- Export summaries to database about each person's ideology, thoughts, and potential risks.
+- Export summaries to database about each perso
 - Link users in the database using followers, following, and possible pictures with face identification model and maybe feature map, this step requires extensive research and re-thought

 # Tools to be used